Free Transcribing Tools For Guitarists

 PreSonus Studio One Free

-This is a complete recording studio in one.
+This is a complete recording studio in one easy to use software package.
 If you’ve used Cubase or Garage Band (or even pro-tools), then you’ll probably be able to get to work with this straight away.

 Like Audacity®, PreSonus Studio One can be used amongst other things, to slow music down, find the tempo and then select and loop bars in order that you can work them out.